History, tourist information, and nearby accommodation

 Unfortunately, the tenants did not keep the Hall in good repair, and when Sir Francis Needham of London wanted to live at Melbourne in 1595 he decided it would be preferable to pull down the existing Hall and build a completely new house.
 The essential layout was a Great Hall flanked by wings, just as it is today.

-As for the house, the most impressive room is the Drawing Room, built to a symmetrical plan, especially laid out to accommodate several very large portraits by Sir Godfrey Kneller.
+As for the house, the most impressive room is the Drawing Room, built to a symmetrical plan, specially laid out to accommodate several very large portraits by Sir Godfrey Kneller.

 The Dining Room is much as it was designed by Sir John Coke, and features unusual tapestry seats, and a cheese board given by Queen Victoria to Lord and Lady Melbourne.